keepaliveit-staging/staging.keepaliveit.co.uk/_pages/development-team-formation-and-developer-onboarding.markdown

   overlay_filter: 0.5
 ---

+Forming a new Software Development Team, or onboarding new Software Developers in an existing Software Development Team can be a challenging, frustrating, and a time consuming process.
+Offload your Development Team Formation tasks onto us and we'll apply our expertise with forming an in-house, or remote Software Development team for you.
+We'll do this by hiring new Software Developers, Onboarding new Software Developers into a Team, Managing existing staff, and implementing plans & processes to make Software Development projects easier to manage.

 ## Development Team Formation & Developer Onboarding
 Keeping software developers motivated to produce high quality work is a task every modern high-profile business must face